chan-j-d/BridgeBot/README.md

     - Only usable in a group chat
     - Group adminstrators that use the command will be able to cancel the game immediately
     - Only current players will be able to vote to end the game.
 2 votes (out of 4) are required to cancel the game
- - "/help": Used for requesting help from the bot (Work-in-progress)
+ - "/help": Used for requesting help from the bot
  - "/leavegame": For players to leave a game during the joining phase
  - "/resend": The bot resends the current game feed (for group chats) or player hand (for private chats)
     - This command is mainly used for reducing the amount of scrolling that users need to do to view the game feed

 #### 2.4.
 Miscellaneous bot features
- - The bot has a default timer of 90s before the game automatically cancels due to inactivity
+ - The bot has a default timer of 300s before the game automatically cancels due to inactivity
-    - (To be implemented) Users will be able to set the amount of time given for each turn

 ## 3. Program Structure
 #### 3.1.
 Overall program structure